How Much Does Fence Installation Cost in 2025?

 How to Calculate the Amount of Fencing Needed

 Traditionally, a fence runs the perimeter of a property, so how much you need is determined by how big your property is.
-In metropolitan areas or new developments, the average lot size is about 1/5 acre or 8,712 square feet.
+The average lot size in metropolitan areas or new developments is about 1/5 acre or 8,712 square feet.
 This size lot requires about 150 linear feet of fencing.

 To get a more precise estimate for the fence size and materials required for your yard, do the following: